 Going into anything alone is a daunting task, let alone starting a business.
-Without a co-founder, many founders are left to traverse the scary world of startups alone and having a mentor can be a real lifesaver.
+Without a co-founder, many founders are left to traverse the scary world of startups alone.
+And, having mentors can be a real lifesaver.
 Mind you, even if you have a co-founder, the importance of having a mentor shouldn’t be squandered.
-Being able to bounce ideas, and talk about your problems with someone who has “been there and done that”, is essential.
+Being able to bounce ideas.
+And, talk about your problems with someone who has “been there and done that”, is essential.
 Finding the right mentor(s) can be as important as hiring the best employees or even finding the right co-founder and here are five reasons why:

 1. They have dealt with personal issues

 Most entrepreneurs have had to deal with the hardest battle of all, the personal battle.
 Being a founder is tough at the beginning (and the middle, and the end…).
 You spend night and day working and working because you’re so passionate about what you’re doing, and that’s great!
 However, it sometimes means your social life, family life and anything else that isn’t your work life, takes a bit of a hit.
-Having a mentor who has faced any or all of those personal battles is the perfect person to share your concerns with.
-A problem shared is a problem halved, especially when the problems you’re facing are shared with someone who’s overcome them before!
+More importantly, having a mentor who has faced any or all of those personal battles is the perfect person to share your concerns with.
+A problem shared is a problem halved.
+Especially when the problems you’re facing are shared with someone who’s overcome them before!

 2. They’ve (most likely) faced the same professional issues